Vinalhaven School

 Vinalhaven School is a kindergarten-through-twelfth-grade public school located at 22 Arcola Lane, Vinalhaven, an island located in mid-coast Maine, 75 miles east northeast of Portland.
 Vinalhaven School is divided into five teams: the K-2 Team, 3-5 Team, Middle School Team, High School Team and Discovery Team.
 The Discovery Team consists of the drama, music, art, physical education and technology departments.
+The superintendent is Katrina Kane, and the principal is TBD.